 Operational risks refer to the risk of loss due to incorrect or non-appropriate internal processes and procedures, human errors, incorrect systems or external events, including legal risks.

+The Group’s processes have been mapped with controls to ensure that identified risks are managed and monitored effectively.
 The Group has a procedure for approving new or significant changes in existing products/services, markets, processes or other major changes in the business operations.
-The procedure is aimed at enabling the Group to effectively and efficiently manage risks arising from the introduction of such new or significantly changed products or services.
+The procedure is aimed at enabling the Group to effectively and efficiently manage risks that may arise in connection with, for example, new or significantly changed products or services.